-Mirvac comprises Mirvac Limited and its controlled entities, which include Mirvac Property Trust and its controlled entities.
-The shares in Mirvac Limited are stapled to units in Mirvac Property Trust, and the stapled securities are listed on ASX Limited ("ASX") as the Mirvac Group ("Mirvac" or "Group").
+Mirvac comprises Mirvac Limited and its controlled entities, which includes Mirvac Property Trust and its controlled entities.
+The shares in Mirvac Limited are stapled to units in Mirvac Property Trust, and the stapled securities are listed on the Australian Securities Exchange (ASX) as the Mirvac Group (Mirvac or Group).

-Mirvac is committed to ensuring that its systems, procedures and practices reflect a high standard of corporate governance.
-The Directors believe that Mirvac's corporate governance framework is critical in maintaining high standards of corporate governance and fostering a culture that values ethical behaviour, integrity and respect, to protect securityholders' and other stakeholders' interests at all times.
+Mirvac is committed to ensuring that its systems, procedures and practices reflect high standards of corporate governance.
+The Directors believe that a strong corporate governance framework is critical in fostering a culture that values ethical behaviour, integrity and respect, to protect securityholders' and other stakeholders' interests at all times.

-During the year ended 30 June 2016 ("FY16"), Mirvac's corporate governance framework was consistent with the third edition of the Corporate Governance Principles and Recommendations released by the ASX Corporate Governance Council in 2014 ("Recommendations").
-The Appendix 4G lodged with the ASX indicates whether specific Recommendations are dealt with in this Corporate governance statement or on our website, or a combination of both.
-In accordance with the Recommendations, this Corporate governance statement and copies of the Group policies referred to in it 1 are published on Mirvac's website: www.mirvac.com/about/corporate-governance.
+During the financial year ended 30 June 2019 (FY19), Mirvac's corporate governance framework was consistent with the third edition of the Corporate Governance Principles and Recommendations released by the ASX Corporate Governance Council in 2014 (3rd Edition Recommendations).
+While this Corporate governance statement reports against the 3rd Edition Recommendations, Mirvac's practices are already consistent with the fourth edition of the Corporate Governance Principles and Recommendations released by the ASX Corporate Governance Council in 2019 that are relevant to its business.

+The Appendix 4G lodged with the ASX indicates whether specific Recommendations are dealt with in this Corporate governance statement or on the Mirvac website, or a combination of both.
+In accordance with the 3rd Edition Recommendations, this Corporate governance statement and copies of the Group policies referred to in it are published on Mirvac's website: www.mirvac.com/about/corporate-governance

-This Corporate governance statement was approved by the Board of Mirvac ("Board") and is current as at 16 August 2016 in accordance with ASX Listing Rule 4.10.3.
+This Corporate governance statement was approved by the Board of Mirvac (Board) and is current as at 8 August 2019 in accordance with ASX Listing Rule 4.10.3.

-References to the "Annual Report" are to Mirvac's 2016 Annual Report lodged with the ASX on 16 August 2016.
+References to the "Annual Report" are to Mirvac's 2019 Annual Report lodged with the ASX on 8 August 2019.